 Multifunctional landscapes are becoming increasingly popular and are providing a creative way to adapt green spaces.
 Whilst visiting a park recently we noticed that on the surface of it it was an attractive place for people to visit, take their daily exercise, meet up with friends and family (whilst observing ...

 11th June 2020ACD Environmental

 ACD has recently been working with Horndean, Old Windsor and Bramshott & Liphook parish councils to ensure that they meet their duty of care to users of their land from a tree perspective.
-This included conducting health and safety tree surveys for parish councils, parks and cemeteries to ensure the trees ...
+This included conducting health and safety tree surveys for parish councils, parks and cemeteries to ensure ...

 1st May 2020ACD Environmental

 ACD has developed a strong graphics department, specialising in a variety of 2D and 3D programmes.
 Utilising software which is appropriate to the project and ranging from simple line drawings to fully rendered packages.
 We are able to tailor our graphics to not only suit the project but also client ...